We know that our staff are our greatest asset and we take our role as a good and ethical employer very seriously.

 From the first day you join us, we provide training and development opportunities tailored to your role and career aspirations.

 Whether you are considering becoming a consultant psychiatrist, an accountant, a gardener, an administrator, a nurse, a laundry assistant or a health worker - we offer unrivalled opportunities for you to realise your full potential.

 Your career at St Andrew’s Healthcare will begin with a group induction, which gives you the opportunity to learn more about us and what you can expect.

 The induction also gives you the chance to meet new colleagues and also experts with lived experience, who have been in our care.

-From there, you will also gain a personal induction to the service you will be working in, and gain support from an allocated mentor.
+From there, you will also gain a personal induction to the division or are you will be working in, and gain support from an allocated mentor.

 Each year we invest in core skills refresher training for all staff on a range of important topics.
-We use e-learning models alongside practical skills training, an approach that is well-received.
+We use e-learning, alongside practical skills training, an approach that is well-received.

 Our dedicated team offers support to anyone, at any level, in any department, interested in their own development.
 We provide courses, workshops and coaching, leadership development and a continuing professional development (CPD) programme.